-The county office staff prepare the initial remittance(s) and the final remittance to CalSTRS and submit it through the CalSTRS Remittance Advice and Govone.com website.
+The county office prepares the initial remittance(s) and the final remittance to CalSTRS and submits it through the CalSTRS Remittance Advice and Govone.com website.

-5. CalSTRS Accounts Receivable Payment (for those that submit through the Fox Pro Program)
+5. CalSTRS Accounts Receivable Payment (for those submitting through the Fox Pro Program)

-The county office staff prepare the payment and submit it to CalSTRS using the CalSTRS Fox Pro program and the Govone.com website.
+The county office prepares the payment and submits it to CalSTRS using the CalSTRS Fox Pro program and the Govone.com website.